jungheejung/life-encoding/scripts/s03_banded_cara-alpha_loro/README.md

 ## Banded Ridge

+* instead of searching the entire alpha space, we use one alpha -- 18.33 -- from Van Uden (2018)
+* The main analysis will search for the entire space.

 You will submit the jobs by typing `mksub BANDEDRIDGE01_submit.sh` on your HPC.
 Jobs are submitted as job arrays, pulled from the canonical_sublist.txt In other words, each hemisphere, participant, feature is submitted as a separate job